andrew-t-williams/game-of-life/README.md

 which is to say, the only changes are:

 Current state 0:
-* Becomes 1 surrounded by exactly 3 live cells
+* Becomes 1 if surrounded by exactly 3 live cells

 Current state 1:
 * Becomes 0 if surrounded by <2 or >3 live cells

 ## Design:

+HTML canvas to draw the grid. setInterval() and clearInterval() for iterating through the game loop.

 ## TODOs and ideas:
 - [ ] Have scene editor that allows you to drop in existing creations